crystal-lang/crystal-book/docs/syntax_and_semantics/literals/regex.md

 Regular expressions are represented by the [Regex](http://crystal-lang.org/api/Regex.html) class.

 A Regex is typically created with a regex literal using [PCRE](http://pcre.org/pcre.txt) syntax.
-It consists of a string of UTF-8 character enclosed in forward slashes (`/`):
+It consists of a string of UTF-8 characters enclosed in forward slashes (`/`):

 ```crystal
 /foo|bar/